aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/layer-management/create-new-shapefile/_index.md

 }
 ```
 ## Conclusion
 Congratulations!
 You've successfully created a new shapefile using Aspose.GIS for .NET.
 This tutorial covered the basics of setting up your project, defining attributes, and adding features.
-As you explore further, refer to the [official documentation](https://reference.aspose.com/gis/net/) for advanced features and functionalities.
+As you explore further, refer to the [documentation](https://reference.aspose.com/gis/net/) for advanced features and functionalities.
 ## Frequently Asked Questions
 ### Q: Can I use Aspose.GIS with other programming languages?
 Aspose.GIS primarily supports .NET, but there are versions available for Java as well.